 You want a polished all-rounder that won’t break the bank

-Sure the battery life isn't great, but the Phone 1 charges quickly and otherwise delivers a balanced user experience, at a price that belies its premium finish.
+Sure, battery life isn't great, but the Phone 1 charges quickly and otherwise delivers a balanced user experience at a price that belies its premium finish.

 You believe in Nothing's story and the Phone 1's intent

 Nothing is a small company trying to do things differently in an incredibly competitive and over-saturated market.
-The Phone 1 is the perfect embodiment of this approach; designed to start a conversation and delight users with its eccentricities.
+The Phone 1 reflects this; designed to start a conversation and delight users with its eccentricities.

 You live with your phone on silent